algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 ## A Simple Example

-If we need to count more than 256 items with 8 bits, there is one somewhat simple strategy: just count every other item.
+If we need to count more than 255 items with 8 bits, there is one somewhat simple strategy: count every other item.
-This means that we will increment our counter with 2, 4, 6, 8... items, effectively doubling the number of items we can count to 512!
+This means that we will increment our counter with 2, 4, 6, 8... items, effectively doubling the number of items we can count to 511!
-Similarly, if we need to count above 512, we can increment our counter every 3 or 4 items; however, the obvious drawback to this method is that if we only count every other item, there is no way to represent odd numbers.
+Similarly, if we need to count above 511, we can increment our counter every 3 or 4 items; however, the obvious drawback to this method is that if we only count every other item, there is no way to represent odd numbers.
-Similarly, if we count every 3rd or 4th item, you would miss out on any numbers that are not multiples of your increment number.
+Similarly, if we count every 3rd or 4th item, we would miss out on any numbers that are not multiples of our increment number.

-The most important thing to take away from this line of reasoning is that counting can be done somewhat approximately by splitting the act into two distinct actions: incrementing the counter and storing the count, itself.
+The most important thing to take away from this line of reasoning is that counting can be done somewhat approximately by splitting the process into two distinct actions: incrementing the counter and storing the count, itself.
-The act of incrementing a count requires some form of trigger.
-For example, every time a sheep walks by, you lift a finger.
+For example, every time a sheep walks by, you could lift a finger.
+In this case, the act of seeing a sheep is a trigger for incrementing your counter, which is stored on your hand.
 As mentioned, you could also lift a finger every time 2 or 3 sheep go by to count higher on your hand.
-The act of storing the count requires some form of memory, whether that be your hand or a bitstring.
+In code, bits are obviously preferred to hands for long-term storage.

-As a hypothetical example, imagine counting 1,000,000 sheep, if we wanted to save all of them on 8 bits (maximum size of 256), we could increment our counter every ~4000 sheep.
+Taking this example a bit further, imagine counting 1,000,000 sheep.
+If we wanted to save all of them on 8 bits (maximum size of 255), we could increment our counter every $$\sim 4000$$ sheep.
-By counting in this way, we would first need to count 4000 sheep before incrementing the main counter by 1.
+By counting in this way, we would first need to count around 4000 sheep before incrementing the main counter by 1.
 After all the sheep have gone by, we would have counted up to 250 on our counter, and also counted up to $$4000-1=3999$$ on a separate counter 250 times.
 This has a few important consequences:
 1. If the final number of sheep is not a multiple of 4000, then we will have an error associated with the total count of up to 4000 (0.4%).